totiffany/totiffany.github.io/_posts/2018-06-27-Smoooothies.md

 ---
 published: false
 ---
 Summer is here!
 We're headed to Idaho this weekend for the fourth of July and I can't wait!
 Both mine and Brian's families live in Idaho, and it will be so fun to see everyone.
 Bring on the backyards, barbecues, and fireworks!
+(Basically all the wonderful suburban things we don't have in the city).

 Let's celebrate with some delicious smoothies.